This blog may contain affiliate links. Read our disclosure policy for more info.

 Milford Sound is located on the west coast of the South Island of New Zealand.
 The nearest city is Queenstown, roughly a 3 ½ hour drive along Highway 6 and 94.
 While this distance may sound far, don’t let that deter you, as the drive from Queensland to Milford Sound is one of the most beautiful drives you’ll experience.

 Driving to Milford Sound is a beautiful experience but certainly a long one.
 Located 178 miles/287 km from Queenstown, Milford Sound is a destination in itself.
 Due to the distance, I highly recommend spending a night or two in the area.
-If not on an overnight cruise, you can stay in Milford Sound at the Milford Sound Lodge or other local accommodations along your route (there are plenty of nice hotels to choose from in nearby Te Anau.)
+If you’re not on an overnight cruise, you can stay in Milford Sound at the Milford Sound Lodge or other local accommodations along your route (there are plenty of nice hotels to choose from in nearby Te Anau.)

 The conditions on this drive can change drastically.
 If traveling in peak season, the traffic can back up as this is the only road to Milford Sound.
 Expect to share the road with motorcycles, large buses, and camper vans.
 This road has limited cell phone reception, so it’s best to download your route beforehand and stay cautious.